Popular Subject Areas

 We strive to match your housing preferences with our available accommodations, however, housing preference requests cannot be guaranteed.

 While in Amsterdam you'll be housed at a student residence.
-The location may vary, but students will be typically housed at Hotel Jansen, which is located 20-25 minutes by public transportation to the host university.
-You will have a single room with an en-suite bathroom on a shared floor with other ISA students and international students.
-You will receive vouchers for a substantial amount of meals from the host university that you can use at on-campus dining options.
-Laundry facilities are available at an additional cost.
+The location may vary but students will typically be placed in the OurDomain - Diemien Zuid student village, which is located 35 to 50 minutes by public transportation away from the host university.
+You will have a single room with an en-suite bathroom and kitchenette alongside other ISA students and international students.
+You will receive vouchers for a substantial number of meals that you can use at on-campus dining options.
+You will have a kitchenette to prepare meals.
+Laundry facilities are available for an additional cost.

 You may elect to secure housing independently.
 If you select this option, you will receive a discount equal to the housing portion of the program price.